SamaraOna/test001/README.md

 # README

-THis is my first repository.
+This is my first repository.

 ## Contents